PoloNX/Fractals-Generator/README.md

 To test the beta of this project you have to go on [actions](https://github.com/PoloNX/Fractals-Generator/actions) and click on the last commmit.
 Below you have the download link.

+## MACOS WASN'T TESTED SO I DON'T KNOW IF IT WORKS !

 ## If you like my work you can star this repo 🌟